DEEJ4Y/linkedin-autofill-hackerrank-certificate/README.md

 ## Issues

 - Date: The month/year of the certificate is only available on the certificate image, drawn on an `HTML canvas element`.
-By default, current month/year are entered into the fields, value does not get set.
+By default, current month/year are entered into the fields.
 - Issuing Organization: Plain text `HackerRank` is pasted into the input element.
 An additional button click (Yes), is required to map `HackerRank` to a Linkedin organization.